Which of the Following Is Not a Monomial?

 - Functions applied to variables – e.g., sin(x), log(y).

-If you see any of those, you’ve found the non‑monomial Worth keeping that in mind..
+If you see any of those, you’ve found the non‑monomial That's the part that actually makes a difference..

 Why It Matters / Why People Care